...

 The JR Bus Mizuumi-Gō (みずうみ号) is departing from the JR Aomori Station (青森駅) and JR Shin-Aomori Station (新青森駅) from spring to autumn.
 From JR Hachinohe Station(八戸駅), take JR Bus Oirase-Gō (おいらせ号).

-Between spring and autumn, there are a couple of services available each day.
+Between spring and autumn, a couple of services are available each day.
 Please find the timetable HERE.

 From JR Aomori Station (青森駅)

-The JR bus bound for Oirase Gorge has its bus stop at the station’s east exit’s bus stop no. 11.
+The JR bus bound for Oirase Gorge is the bus stop no. 11 at Aomori Station’s east exit.

 Please refer to the map on the right-hand side when you get there (‘ω’)ノ.